thePeras/LDTS_Flappy_Tiger/docs/README.md

 **Problem in Context**

 Music and sound effects are a shared resource among the game states and classes.
-Dealing with sound effects in the independet classes is not a good idea because it would be hard to manage and change the sound effects.
-Also, the music should be played in the background and not be interrupted by independet game elements.
+Dealing with sound effects in the independent classes is not a good idea because it would be hard to manage and change the sound effects.
+Also, the music should be played in the background and not be interrupted by independent game elements.
 So, the music and sound effects should be managed by a single class.
 This can be done by using the Singleton pattern.
 This way, we only need to create a class to be responsible for playing the music and sound effects.